nasa/fprime/README.md

 ### Questions
 To ask questions, discuss improvements, ask for help, please use the project's [GitHub Discussions](https://github.com/nasa/fprime/discussions).
 ### Bug reports
-To report bug and issues, you can [open an issue](https://github.com/nasa/fprime/issues) within this repository.
+To report bugs and issues, you can [open an issue](https://github.com/nasa/fprime/issues) within this repository.
 ### Community
 The [F´ Community](https://github.com/fprime-community) GitHub Organization contains third party contributions, more documentation of flight software development, and more!